sztaki-hu/ProSeqqo/Documentation/TaskDefinition.md

 #### UseShortcutInAlternatives

-In the case of long sequences of tasks of alternatives, the finding of the shortest paths and replace the original alternative with a virtual one can be remuneratory.
+In the case of long sequences of alternatives, finding the shortest paths and replacing the original alternative with a virtual one can be remuneratory.
 It contains only one task and a virtual single config representation of shortcuts.
 After the execution of sequencing, the original hierarchy is restored.
-Reduce complexity, the number of nodes and constraints at build time.
+Thus, reduce complexity, the number of nodes and constraints at build time.

 | Param                    | Type  |Rule   |
 | ------------------------ | ----- |------ |